 When You Are Outside of Our Service Area

 If you get sick or hurt while traveling outside of our service area, you can get medically necessary covered services from a provider not in our network.

-Prior to seeking urgent care, we encourage you to call your PCP for guidance, but this is not required.
+Prior to seeking urgent care, we encourage you to call your PCP or talk with a provider via Teladoc® for guidance, but this is not required.
 You may find the phone number of your PCP on your CareSource member ID card.

 You should get urgent care from the nearest and most appropriate health care provider.
 Emergency care is covered both in and out of our service area.

 If you receive emergency care from a provider who is not a network provider, or urgent care services outside the service area, you will need to submit the bill you receive to CareSource with a claim form found on our Forms page.
 You also may obtain a claim form by calling Member Services at 1-833-230-2020 (TTY: 711).
 We are open 8 a.m. to 8 p.m.
 Monday through Friday, and from October 1 through March 31 we are open the same hours, seven days a week.